jomachase/first_project/README.md

 - Since the 1990s, East African countries have taken the lead.

 ### **4. Female participation (Joma)**
-- Female participation has increased steadily since 1974.
+- Female participation has increased explosively since 1974.
+There has been a 40% increase in
 - Distribution of finishing times for female runners is approaching that of male runners, especially in recent years.

 ---